Guidance for the GLRO administering the GLA elections

 In order to ensure that voters and candidates can have confidence that votes will be cast and counted in the way voters intended, you will need to have in place plans and processes to identify any patterns of activity that might indicate potential electoral fraud.
 You should review any mitigations for specific risks that you have identified regularly.

 You should establish and maintain contact with the police at an appropriate level as part of this.
-The police SPOC officer will be able to provide you with contact details for the relevant force command or lead unit and will also be able to explain any divisional structure within the force if appropriate.
-You should ensure that you are provided with the contact details of any divisional SPOCs and FEOAs and ensure that the CROs schedule regular contact with them.
+The police Election SPOC officer will be able to provide you with contact details for the relevant force command or lead unit and will also be able to explain any divisional structure within the force if appropriate.
+You should ensure that you are provided with the contact details of any divisional Election SPOCs and FEOAs and ensure that the CROs schedule regular contact with them.

 Your plans should include specific steps to maintain the security of the elections and identify and deal with any potential electoral fraud, and should also identify how you will communicate your approach to maintaining electoral integrity in order to support public confidence in the election.